A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: A Multi-Task Perspective on Inductive Learning of New Relation Types

-Viewing $\cR $ as partitioned into disjoint relational tasks allows us to consider the problem from a multi-task perspective.
-Our goal then becomes finding a model able to accurately learn all tasks, specializing on the patterns that are unique to each task, which are potentially conflicting among each other.
-Such model will then be asked to recognize which task a test relation type belongs to, in order to correctly predict missing test triplets by applying what was learned on training for the same task.
+Viewing $\cR $ as partitioned into a hidden set of disjoint relational tasks allows us to consider the problem from a multi-task perspective.
+Our goal then becomes finding a model able to accurately learn all tasks, specializing on the patterns unique to each task, which are potentially conflicting among each other.
+Such model will then be asked to recognize which task a test relation type belongs to, in order to predict missing test triplets by applying what was learned in train for the same task.